Chemical, Paper & Biomedical Engineering (CPB)

 Prerequisite or Co-requisite: MTH 151.

 CPB 201.
 Principles of Paper Science and Engineering.
 (3)

 Introduction to pulping and papermaking.
 Course will discuss scientific and engineering aspects of papermaking from fiber procurement through pulping, conditioning, papermachine and converting.
 Develop practical lab skills.
 Apply engineering skills to problem solving related to paper industry.

 Discovery of how pulping, papermaking and converting are utilized to develop required performance properties of products from paper.
 Conduct laboratory investigations to determine the properties of paper made in the laboratory and from a pilot paper machine.

-Engineering problems involving material and energy balances.
-Batch and continuous reactive systems.
-Introduction to phase equilibria for multicomponent systems.
+The first of a two course series with a focus on the application of mass conservation equations for solving engineering problems involving batch and continuous systems.
+Introduction to chemical reaction fundamentals and phase equilibria for multicomponent systems.
 Examples drawn from a variety of chemical, paper and biomedical applications.

 This course provides an introduction to the fundamentals of the mechanics of materials for Bioengineering and Chemical Engineering students.
-The course stresses statics, dynamics, and mechanics of deformable media, and material behavior.
-Advanced topics in constitutive modeling, structural stability, and vibrations that are relevant to bio/chem engineering will be introduced and related to the course materials.
-The central theme of the course that binds these objects together is proper problem formulation in terms of kinematics, constitutive behavior, equilibrium, and compatibility.
+The course stresses statics and mechanics of deformable media, and material behavior.
+Advanced topics in material behavior and stability that are relevant to bio/chem engineering will be introduced and related to the course materials.
+The course takes an integrated approach to problem formulation in terms of kinematics, constitutive behavior, equilibrium, and compatibility.

 CPB 244.
 Introduction to Environmental Engineering.
 (3)